MarkoSterk/PyJolt/README.md

 ```

-The controller must be registered with the application in the factory function like this:
+The controller must be registered with the application in the configurations:

 ```
-#app/__init__.py <-- in the app folder
-.
-.
-.

-def create_app(configs: Config) -> PyJolt:
-    .
-    .
-    .
-    from app.api.users.users_api import UserApi
-    app.register_controller(UserApi)
-    .
-    .
-    .
-    return app
+CONTROLLERS: List[str] = [
+    'app.api.users.user_api:UserApi' #path:Controller
+]
 ```

 In the above example controller the **post** route accepts incomming json data (@consumes) and automatically
 injects it into the **user_data** variable with a Pydantic BaseModel type object.
 The incomming data is also automatically validated
 and raises a validation error (422 - Unprocessible entity) if data is incorrect/missing.
-For more details about data validation and options
-we suggest you take a look at the Pydantic library.
+For more details about data validation and options we suggest you take a look at the Pydantic library.
 The @produces decorator automatically sets the correct content-type on the
 response object and the return type hint (-> Response[UserData]:) indicates as what type of object the response body should be serialized.

 ### Request and Response objects